Which Bedtime Is Best?

 Tests for Iron Deficiency

 Understanding the type and cause of low iron stores is the first step toward correcting the problem.
 Blood may be examined under the microscope to assess red blood cell size and color.
 Cells that are small (microcytic) and pale (hypochromic), as well as low levels of hemoglobin or ferritin suggest iron deficiency.
 Common causes of iron deficiency include menstruation and gastrointestinal bleeding.
 Once anemia is diagnosed, it can be treated.
 If the doctor recommends an iron supplement, take it with food rich in vitamin C or a glass of orange juice as these facilitate absorption of the mineral.
 Eating foods rich in heme iron is a great way to keep stores up.
 Beef, chicken, turkey, fish, organ meats, clams, and oysters are good sources of this.

 Medication Triggers for RLS

-Several over-the-counter and prescription medications may trigger or exacerbate the symptoms of this condition.
+Several over-the-counter (OTC) and prescription medications may trigger or exacerbate the symptoms of this condition.
 OTC cold and allergy remedies containing antihistamines can block dopamine receptors in the brain and trigger restless legs syndrome.
 Newer antihistamines like Claritin (loratadine) and Alavert do not affect dopamine receptors.
 Some anti-nausea medications, including Dramamine (dimenhydrinate), Reglan (metoclopramide), and Phenergan (promethazine), similarly block dopamine receptors and trigger RLS.
 Newer kinds of anti-emetics, including Transderm-Scop (scopolamine) and Zofran (ondansetron), do not affect dopamine receptors.
 Certain classes of antidepressants, including selective serotonin reuptake inhibitors (SSRIs) and tricyclics may provoke symptoms in some people.